 Having a Nurse's Brain for your patients will help you better prioritize your day.
 You might want to come in early to research patients and plan your day, so you can fill out some of this info before you get a report from the previous nurse.

-It can also help you give more effective reports to your oncoming nurses, to your CNA, or to a doctor.
+It can also help you give more effective reports to your oncoming nurses, to your CNA, or to a provider.
 If you learn to do this well, your coworkers will respect the care and organization you put in to making their lives easier, which will improve nursing relationships with those coworkers.
-It also helps you take better care of your patient — because you are more organized and can clearly communicate what you need from the CNA, doctor, or oncoming nurse.
+It also helps you take better care of your patient — because you are more organized and can clearly communicate what you need from the CNA, provider, or oncoming nurse.

 Watch the video to see Cathy walk through each area of her Nurse’s Brain and tips on important things to consider for each section.

 In the following videos in this series, she will talk about what to include and NOT include in your report to CNA, provider, and RN.

 Get your free copy of Cathy's Nurse’s Brain!

 Make a copy of this free resource, or you can download it as a PDF.